10 Worst Charities to Donate To in 2023 (Avoid Them at any cost)

 Check out the charity’s Cause(s)

 You want to ensure that the charity you donate to does the work they say they do.
 If you know exactly what the charity does, then that’s great.
-But if you don’t, or if you want to double-check their cause, you can Google their name and see what comes up.
+But if you don’t or want to double-check their cause, you can Google their name and see what comes up.

-You can also Google the name of the charity you’re thinking of donating to and look at the organizations they have partnered with.
+You can also Google the name of the charity you’re considering donating to and look at the organizations they have partnered with.
 You can also use a tool like Charity Navigator to see which types of causes a charity supports.
-This can help you evaluate which organizations are best suited to help out in your situation.
+This can help you evaluate which organizations are best suited to help you.

 Watch Out for these Red Flags